shorai/stackoverflow/STM32F429i-CommsDemo/Readme.txt

 ============================================

-Almost alwayts, when we build systems for the 429i Discovery, we want to communicate to other devices.
+Almost always, when we build systems for the 429i Discovery, we want to communicate to other devices.

 Today (2016) we normally use serial comms to talk between devices
 - They are adequately fast for most purposes